avigewirtz/avigewirtz.github.io-/linux/operating-system.md

 ## **Operating System (OS)**

+As mentioned above, there is a large gap between what is convenient for peo- ple and what is convenient for computers.
+People want to do X, but computers can only do Y. This leads to a problem.
+The goal of this book is to explain how this problem can be solved.

+The problem can be attacked in two ways: both involve designing a new set of instructions that is more convenient for people to use than the set of built-in ma- chine instructions.

+As mentioned above, there is a large gap between what is convenient for peo- ple and what is convenient for computers.
+People want to do X, but computers can only do Y. This leads to a problem.
+The goal of this book is to explain how this problem can be solved.

 The services provided by the ISA are not ideal to work with.
 Don't provide enough services.
 Hard to work with.&#x20;

 An operating system is a program that, from the programmer’s point of view, adds a variety of new instructions and features, above and beyond what the ISA level provides.